Why you should take action regarding the Corporate Transparency Act (CTA)

 This information will be available to federal law enforcement agencies (including the Treasury and the IRS), and state and local law enforcement agencies with prior court approval.
 Foreign agencies may also ask for access to the information, either under an international treaty or as part of certain investigative procedures.
 Finally, financial institutions and their regulators may obtain access for purposes of satisfying their Know Your Customer requirements.
 These filings will not be made available to the general public.

-What Is A Beneficial Owner
+What Is A Beneficial Owner?

 A “Beneficial Owner” is any individual who, directly or indirectly, either (i) exercises substantial control over a reporting Company, or (ii) owns or controls at least 25% of the ownership interests of a reporting Company.